-Minimum 2:1 undergraduate honours degree (or overseas equivalent) in such an appropriate subject as history, politics, international relations or languages.
+Minimum 2:1 honours undergraduate degree in such an appropriate subject as history, politics, international relations or languages.

 Months of entry